Armorborn

 Rules/Test Examples

-Race Rule
+Race Setup/Rules

 Each test muse be under 2:00